rudrakabir/glowing-octo-couscous/content/index.md

 Think of it as a lab, or a workshop, where stuff is still happening, and the outcome is still...undetermined.

+I also want to explore my own identity and have some fun, so some of that is here too.
+Like [[The Fire Guy]]

 Feel free to take a look around!